StockSense-AI/StockSense-AI-Full-Code-/README.md

 Enhance the GUI with more user-friendly features and detailed visualizations.
 Contributors

-Makari Green and Adeolu Adebiyi
+Makari Green and Danny Adebiyi
 Developers and maintainers of the Stock Price Predictor project.